SamsonYuBaiJian/boss/README.md

 │   ├── masked
 │   └── pose
 ├── OCRMap.txt
-└── label.obj
+└── label
 ```

 ## Metadata
 - The original frames are found in the frame folders and the masked frames are found in the masked folders.
-- The belief labels are found in the label.obj file.
+- The belief labels are found in the label file.
 - The object bounding boxes are found in the bbox folders.
 - The object-context relations are found in OCRMap.txt.
 - The human gaze data is found in the gaze folders.
 - The human pose data is found in the pose folders.

+More details can be found in Section 5.2 of our [paper](https://arxiv.org/abs/2206.10665).

 # Running the Code
 ## Installing Dependencies